kaminishethsrinivasan-AI/AI-Product-Strategy-ES/01-the-bet/prototype.md

 ## The Bet in One Sentence
 <!-- What you're building, for whom, why now -->
 An autonomous AI agent becomes every Category Leader's most trusted sourcing partner.
+Enterprise procurement organizations will adopt an AI Procurement Intelligence Platform that augments—not replaces—procurement professionals because it delivers measurable sourcing improvements while preserving governance, auditability, and human accountability.

 ## Kill Criteria
 <!-- When would you stop?
 What evidence would kill this bet? -->
 This product only works if it becomes a compounding, trusted, financially accurate procurement intelligence layer embedded into enterprise decision-making.

+Kill if, after two enterprise pilots, the platform fails to achieve all of:
+• ≥25% sourcing cycle reduction
+• ≥75% recommendation acceptance
+• ≥30% weekly active procurement users
+• Positive ROI within 12 months